 The customers, too, had to wait for hours for such minor tasks to be completed.
 Apart from the tediousness of searching for data from piles of ledgers, such paper files could be lost at any time due to disasters like floods or fire, apart from the degradation of the very paper on which the data was recorded.

 The story is different in modern times.
 Almost every task, even the trivial ones are getting automated.
 Automation and speeding up requires data to be processed at a much faster rate.
 That’s where the term “Big Data” comes in.

-Apache Hadoop is the most prominent and used tool in big data industry with its enormous capability of large-scale processing data.
-This is 100% open source framework and runs on commodity hardware in an existing data center.
+Apache Hadoop is the most prominent and used tool in the big data industry with its enormous capability of large-scale processing data.
+This is a 100% open-source framework and runs on commodity hardware in an existing data center.
 Furthermore, it can run on a cloud infrastructure.
 Hadoop consists of four parts:

 - Hadoop Distributed File System: Commonly known as HDFS, it is a distributed file system compatible with very high scale bandwidth.

 - MapReduce: A programming model for processing big data.